How to Use Olive Oil for Weight LossReading time: 10 min

 Refined Olive Oil

-This is great if you want a completely neutral oil that still has all of the advantages of pure olive oil.
 On the other hand, the delicious characteristics that give olive oil its personality are lost in this process.

 Olive Pomace Oil

-This is the lowest quality grade of olive oil.
-It’s made using the leftovers after the first pressing of the olives, which are chemically treated to remove the remaining amount of oil.
+It’s made using the leftovers after the first pressing of the olives, which are chemically treated to remove the remaining oil.

-It isn’t healthy and unless further treated it isn’t recommended to use pomace olive oil for cooking or human consumption.
+It isn’t healthy, and unless further treated, it isn’t recommended to use pomace olive oil for cooking or human consumption.

 Olive Oil vs Butter